 We contact people when, as a result of our research, we believe that they may be entitled to inherit from the estate of a deceased relative who died without leaving a will.

-Alternatively, we may contact you to enquire about a family member, neighbour or friend whom we want to trace – again, because they may be entitled to inherit from an estate.
+Alternatively, we may get in touch to enquire about a family member, neighbour or friend whom we want to trace – again, because they may be entitled to inherit from an estate.

-Yes.
-We regularly act for solicitors and executors who are trying to find missing heirs who have been named in a will.
-We act for insurance companies and banks in a similar way, and many other authorities, both in the UK and abroad.
+We also act for solicitors and executors who are trying to find missing heirs who have been named in a will, and for insurance companies and banks seeking the owners of dormant accounts.

 What is probate genealogy?
 How does it work?